-We love all dogs but the fact is some breeds are naturally better at performing certain functions than others.
-Some have innate skills as hunting companions; others assist in the herding of livestock; and others serve as guardians of people and property.
+We love all dogs, but it’s a fact that specific breeds are naturally better at performing certain functions than others.
+Some purpose-bred dogs have innate skills as hunting companions; others assist in the herding of livestock; and others serve as guardians of people and property.
 When you and your dog participate in a performance sport, you show off your dog’s superior skills for performing practical functions that come naturally to him.
+Many performance sports are intended for specific breeds, while others welcome all dogs to participate.

 Performance sports include: